-• For soy producers, Brazilian knowhow is already world class.
+For soy producers, Brazilian knowhow is already world class.
 Yields have increased steadily in the past few years and are well above global averages (see Figure 8).
 However, deforestation in the Cerrado biome remains a challenge.
 To meet 2030 demand for food under BAU, an additional 12 million to 27 million hectares of land for increased agricultural production would be required.
-Instead of meeting this demand through further deforestation, producers could recover 20 million to 50 million hectares of abandoned degraded land in the Cerrado biome which is suitable for soy cultivation.1 BRAZIL SOY YIELD v AVERAGE GLOBAL YIELD, 2010-20
+Instead of meeting this demand through further deforestation, producers could recover 20 million to 50 million hectares of abandoned degraded land in the Cerrado biome which is suitable for soy cultivation.1

-Figure 8: Brazil soy yield v average global yield 2010-20 Source: FAO stat
+BRAZIL SOY YIELD v AVERAGE GLOBAL YIELD, 2010-20 Figure 8: Brazil soy yield v average global yield 2010-20 Source: FAO stat

 • For the bioeconomy, curbing deforestation would allow for more value to be generated from the standing forest, empowering communities, creating green jobs and retaining economic value locally.
-Estimates of the market potential of the bioeconomy vary widely (from \$7.7 trillion by 2030 globally to as much as \$7 trillion in the Amazon alone).19 Given the Amazon's unparalleled biodiversity and depth of traditional knowledge, Brazil should be able to leverage the abundant potential of the bioeconomy across sectors including pharmaceuticals, superfoods (see Box 2), genomics, biofuels and wellness.
-We estimate that the bioeconomy could generate between \$40 billion and \$53 billion in value-add for the Brazil economy annually by 2030 (see Figure 9).20
+Estimates of the market potential of the bioeconomy vary widely (from \$7.7 trillion by 2030 globally18 to as much as \$7 trillion in the Amazon alone).19 Given the Amazon's unparalleled biodiversity and depth of traditional knowledge, Brazil should be able to leverage the abundant potential of the bioeconomy across sectors including pharmaceuticals, superfoods (see Box 2), genomics, biofuels and wellness.
+We estimate that the bioeconomy could generate between \$40 billion and \$53 billion in value-add for the Brazil economy annually by 2030 (see Figure 9).20 Box 2: Superfoods in Brazil and their socio-economic impact Cocoa, açaí berries and Brazil nuts are among the best-known superfoods grown in Brazil.
+Traditionally used by indigenous communities to prevent disease, they are now widely available in Western markets and are particularly popular among middle and high-income consumers.21 The global bioeconomy is already valued at more than \$1 trillion and superfoods account for more than \$200 million per year.
+While Brazilian entrepreneurs have created sustainable businesses by engaging in long-term business partnerships for export (eg, to European markets), most value-add associated with these superfoods is captured outside of Brazil.
+Brazil's Pará state is the largest producer of many of these superfoods, including cocoa, Brazil nuts and açaí berries.
+However, activities in Pará and other states in the Brazilian Amazon overwhelmingly focus on primary extraction, forgoing value of between 7 and 22 times (see Figure 9) from processing raw products into more sophisticated end products.
+Initiatives such as COOPAVAM,22 the Poço de Carbono Juruena project23 and the Amazon Institute of Technology (further described in Pathway IV),24 which focus on developing these value chains in local communities, are critical to help capture a larger share of this value-add domestically.
+This would generate a significant additional income stream for local producers, while helping Brazil build a stronger, fairer economy.

-THE TIME TO ACKNOWLEDGEMENTS ACT IS NOW

-BRAZIL'S PIVOT TO BECOME A GREEN GROWTH ENGINE

-'THE AMAZON'S MARATHON'

-Figure 9: Value-add of superfood value chains

-- R\$ 1-4/Kg

-- Only 12% açaí

-- Unpeeled and dehydrated

-Source: Adapted from Rota do Cacau, Rota do Açaí; Systemiq team analysis

-Brazil's Pará state is the largest producer of many of these

-is captured outside of Brazil.

-THE TIME TO ACKNOWLEDGEMENTS ACT IS NOW

-This would generate a significant

-a stronger, fairer economy.